top of page

 Healthy Creations in Encinitas, California is an organic and gluten-free café with sandwiches, wraps and baked goods.
 You can leave feeling full after eating the fresh, local food.
 Choose a variety of breads and wraps for your sandwiches, and they even have paninis.
 My favorite is the twisted reuben panini.
 They have vegan and vegetarian options as well.

 There is something for everyone in San Diego, perfect weather, fun activities, and most of all delicious gluten free food.
-Sign up below for a free google map of these restaurants to help you plan your culinary gluten-free adventure.
+To save you time and stress planning your trip, sign up below for a free google map of these restaurants to help you plan your culinary gluten-free adventure.

 bottom of page